 What is a Mini Skateboard?

-Essentially a mini skateboard is a smaller sized skateboard, ideal for children.
+Essentially a mini skateboard or youth size is a smaller sized skateboard, ideal for children.
 So really, a mini skateboard is a kids skateboard.
 One item we would definitely avoid are tiny skateboards you see in toy stores - these rarely function as they should and are dangerous due to their size.

 What size skateboard should I get for kids?

 Skateboards are most commonly sized using the width of the deck.
 When you see “XXX Skateboard 7” this means the deck is 7 inches wide.
 Skateboard sizes for kids are generally between 6.5 to 7.5.
 You can use our chart below as an approximate guide for which size skateboard to choose for your child:

 || Skateboard Deck Size